Introduction

 fireInterstitialAd(ctx);

-NOTE: In order to comment a line of code, just add // in the beginning:
+NOTE: In order to comment a line of code, just add //

 // fireInterstitialAd(ctx);